Scholarships

 Migration and refugee overview

-The AAT can review some, but not all, decisions about visas made under the Migration Act 1958 by the Department of Home Affairs, the Minister for Home Affairs or the Minister for Immigration.
+The ART can review some, but not all, decisions about visas made under the Migration Act 1958 by the Department of Home Affairs, the Minister for Home Affairs or the Minister for Immigration.

 Character related visa decisions

-The AAT reviews the decisions of the department to cancel the visa on the basis of character grounds.
+The ART reviews the decisions of the department to cancel the visa on the basis of character grounds.
 Such as;

 For more information or to consult about your visa refusal or cancellation matter, contact our Sydney office on 02 8188 0740 and book for a phone or face to face consultation.